-Breanna Stewart placed on suspended list, opening a roster spot
+Storm removes Breanna Stewart from roster, WNBA hires her as ambassador in unprecedented move

 On Wednesday, the Storm also included Macy Miller, Presley Hudson and Recee Caldwell in its final cuts.

-Otherwise there were few surprises among the Storm’s final roster that includes Jewell Loyd, Jordin Canada, Zellous, Sami Whitcomb and Bird in the backcourt.
+Otherwise there were few surprises among the Storm’s final roster that includes Jewell Loyd, Jordin Canada, Shavonte Zellous, Sami Whitcomb and Bird in the backcourt.

 Natasha Howard, Crystal Langhorne, Alysha Clark, Kaleena Mosqueda-Lewis, Courtney Paris, Mercedes Russell and Howard round out the frontcourt.